 - Buy the nicest strawberries you can get.
 If they don’t have a pedicle, it doesn’t matter, but make sure the sepal is green and looks fresh.

-- Once you have purchased your strawberries, make the recipe immediately: keep in mind that these are very perishable fruits.
+- Once you have purchased your strawberries, make the recipe immediately: remember that these are very perishable fruits.

-- Rinse and drain your strawberries, and then let them completely dry in paper towels.
+- Rinse and drain your strawberries, then dry them on paper towels.

 - Ensure the strawberries are at room temperature and dry enough for the chocolate to adhere.